franccoina/franccoina/README.md

 📭 &nbsp;You can send me an email at *franccoina@gmail.com*.
 I'll try to respond as soon as I can.

 📄 &nbsp;Have a look at my profile for more details about me.
-I'm open to feedback, invitations and suggestions!
+I'm open to feedback and proposals!

 &nbsp;
 ### 🛠 &nbsp;Tech Stack